‘I have to go’: Fans who’ve been to every Super Bowl book in

-PORTLAND, M.E.
-(AP) — The Super Bowl is going to look different this year for three friends who’ve attended every installment of the big game.
+PORTLAND, Maine (AP) — The Super Bowl is going to look different this year for three friends who’ve attended every installment of the big game.

 But Don Crisman, Tom Henschel and Gregory Eaton have tickets in hand and say they will be there, as they have every year since the first AFL-NFL World Championship Game in 1967.
 The trio, who range in age from 79 to 84, are among an ever-shrinking group of fans who have witnessed every Super Bowl in person.